 Criminology Doctor of Philosophy Program

-Note: The School of Criminology accepts relatively few new Doctoral students each year.
+Note: The School of Criminology accepts limited new Doctoral students each year.
 In order to receive an offer of admission, a member of School faculty must agree to supervise the student.
 Therefore, to maximize the likelihood of admission, prospective applicants should explore with a faculty member the possibility that shared interests might result in a supervisory relationship.
 A supportive reference from such a faculty member would provide strong support for an application to the program.
 Applicants lacking such support will likely have a lower probability of admission.

 General Admission Information